 Innate Immune Regulation

-Immune responses need to be tightly regulated to provide effective protection against infectious threats, but at the same time avoid overwhelming inflammatory reactions.
-How immune cells achieve this balance at the subcellular level is the overall focus of our research.
-We are taking a cell biological approach to study how the spatial organization and trafficking of innate immune receptors contributes to immune homeostasis and how perturbations of these processes promote inflammation and autoimmunity.
-To address these questions we are using a combination of advanced imaging techniques, genome-editing and state-of-the-art protein perturbations, biochemical assays, and in vivo models.
+Immune responses require tight regulation to provide effective protection against infectious threats, while at the same time avoiding overwhelming inflammatory reactions.
+How immune cells achieve this balance at the molecular level is the overall focus of our research.
+We are taking a cell biological approach to study how the spatial subcellular organization and trafficking of innate immune receptors contributes to immune homeostasis.
+We aim to understand how perturbations of these processes promote inflammation and autoimmunity.
+To address these questions, we are using a combination of advanced imaging techniques, genome-editing and state-of-the-art protein perturbations, biochemical assays, and in vivo models.

 Nucleic acid-sensing Toll-like receptors